-Find 25 fun ideas for Thanksgiving and Christmas decorating with pinecones, including ornaments, wreaths, mantel decorating ideas and holiday centerpieces with pinecones.
+Find 25 fun ideas for Thanksgiving and Christmas decorating with pinecones, including ornaments, wreaths, mantel decorating ideas and holiday centerpieces.
 Get pinecones in your yard or at a crafts store for these easy projects.

 To create this look, "plant" larger cones in clay pots and use tiny pinecones as "mulch" over the soil of a dwarf arborvitae.
 Scatter more pinecones and juniper sprigs across the mantel to continue the nature theme.

 A mix of painted-white and natural pinecones suggests a snow-dusted landscape.
 Spray-paint different sizes of pinecones white, letting some of the natural color show through; let dry.
 Use 8-inch pieces of florists wire to attach pinecones to a wire wreath form.
 Hot-glue on red jingle bells for accents.